mitadake/tokengen/README.md

 - Loading the model may take time.
 - Clear the cache after analysis of the two/ three models.
 - Work to be done: optimize the inference time and model loading using open-source tools like unsloth and onnx.
+- Future work: Visualization support for custom models uploaded or from Hugging Face by the user.

 # Contributing
 Contributions welcome!
 Please open an issue first to discuss proposed changes.